se-panfilov/faye-client/README.md

 And [faye-browser][4] repo did't maintained any more.
 And [didn't approve][5](still opened from oct 2014) pull-requests.
 Also faye-browser didn't contain faye-browser-min.js.map (but contain a link in sources).

-#What if i need older version of Faye?
+#What if I need the older version of Faye?
 In this case please use [faye-browser][4]

 [1]: https://github.com/faye/faye